 The immediate impact of Svensson – a former Mainz player like Klopp, who worked his way up from the U19 position like Tuchel into the hotseat that binds all three – has been as remarkable as those of the men he follows.

-Mainz were 17th, with one win from 14 when the Dane took charge in January.
-Jump forward 18 matchdays and Svensson has overseen eight wins, six draws and just four defeats as the 05ers have lifted themselves into 12th.
+Mainz were 17th, with one win from 14 when the Dane took charge in January 2021.
+Jump forward 20 matchdays and Svensson had overseen nine wins, six draws and just five defeats as the 05ers remarkably ended the season in 12th.

-Two of those victories have included statement ones over top-two RB Leipzig and Bayern, and it’s clear already that the 41-year-old has not only learned from his two illustrious old coaches, but he is also adding his own twist to their much-heralded approaches.
+Two of those victories have included statement ones over top-two RB Leipzig and Bayern, and Svensson's first full season in charge resulted in an eighth-placed finish - their highest in six years.
+It’s clear already that the 42-year-old has not only learned from his two illustrious old coaches, but he is also adding his own twist to their much-heralded approaches.

 “I remember a lot from both, in technical and human terms: how to deal with people, lead a team.
 The way Mainz play, I was able to learn from both of them,” he said in March.
 “I was able to take on board things on all different levels.”